1,000+ Opportunities

 It has known security flaws and may not display all features of this and other websites.
 Learn how

-Based on current listing details, eligibility includes: Tribes, watershed councils, soil and water conservation districts, not-for-profit corporations, schools, Oregon institutions of higher education, independent not-for-profit institutions of higher education, or political… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tribes, watershed councils, soil and water conservation districts, not-for-profit corporations, schools, Oregon institutions of higher education, independent not-for-profit institutions of higher education, or political….
+Confirm the full requirements in the official notice before applying.

-The current target date is August 3, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Monitoring Grants are due August 3, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.